sagesteppe/eSTZwritR/README.md

 An R package for applying standardized file naming, directory structure, mapping, and metadata conventions to empirical Seed Transfer Zones (eSTZs).

 ## Overview
-The goals of this package are to standardize eSTZ documentation to accelerate the sharing of these resources among natural resource professionals.
+The goal of this package is to standardize eSTZ documentation to accelerate the sharing of these resources among natural resource professionals.

 ## Installation
 eSTZwritR is available only on github.